frankie-yanfeng/Deeplearning-Image-Classification-Prototype-System/README.md

 Since the image is opened by opencv, please use the simple_request.py as the client for sending pictures instead of curl and any other tool.

+## Future extension
+Adding message broker like redis and celery

+Adding more robust image processing